 UK entry requirements

-A-levels: ABB- BBB or 128-120 tariff points from a minimum of 2 full A-levels, including B in Biology or Environmental Science (or equivalent).
+• A-levels: ABB - BBB or 128 - 120 UCAS tariff points from a minimum of 2 full A-levels, including B in Biology, Environmental Science, Life and Health Sciences or Marine Science.
+Please note we are unable to accept A-level Applied Science to meet the Biology (or equivalent) requirement

-Other qualifications that hold UCAS tariff points, and combined qualifications: 128-120 UCAS tariff points from a minimum of 2 full A levels or equivalent, including B in Biology or Environmental Science (or equivalent).Tariff point offers may be made if you are taking a qualification, or mixture of qualifications, from the list below:
+• Combined qualifications on the UCAS tariff: 128 - 120 UCAS tariff points from a minimum of 2 full A levels or equivalent including B in Biology or Environmental Science (or equivalent).Tariff point offers may be made if you are taking a qualification, or mixture of qualifications, from the list on our undergraduate application information page.

 International & EU entry requirements